davearneson/mail-tracker/README.md

 I used HA’s helpers to set up an input_boolean entity and an input_datetime entity.

  I created the input_boolean entity in the UI by going to Configuration/Helpers and clicking the add button, then “Toggle.”
 I then added a name, in my case “You’ve Got Mail”.
 This entity will be used to mark the mail as arrived.
-I didn’t want to use just the wyze door sensor, because the mailbox is typically opened and then immediately closed, so I needed a switch that would stay “on” until turned off manually or by an automated reset.
+I didn’t want to use just the Wyze door sensor, because the mailbox is typically opened and then immediately closed, so I needed a switch that would stay “on” until turned off manually or by an automated reset.

 I created the input_datetime entity in the UI by going to Configuration/Helpers and clicking the add button, then “Date and/or time.”
 I then added a name, in my case “Mailbox Time Arrived”.
 This entity will be used to set the time that mail was delivered.